ianmtaylor1/pimsgboard/README.md

 ## Installing

-On a Raspberry Pi with a sense hat installed, run
+1. On a Raspberry Pi with a sense hat attached, run:

 ```
 sudo apt-get install sense-hat python3-pip
 ```

-Then  fetch the sources from this repository and install
+2. Then fetch the sources from this repository and install by running:

 ```
 git clone https://github.com/ianmtaylor1/pimsgboard.git